dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 Here are the 3 requirements that ProtonMail had to reconcile:

-1. **PGP should be used to guaranty E2E encryption of email content.**
+1. **PGP should be used to guarantee E2E encryption of email content.**
 2. **End users should not be required to manage their private keys or be in any way involved in the encryption process.**
-3. **It should be infeasible for Proton Mail to access the email content (i.e. Proton Mail should never have access to the user’s private key)**
+3. **It should be impossible for Proton Mail to access the email content (i.e. Proton Mail should never have access to the user’s private key)**

-To solve **2.** Proton needs to store your private key on  it’s servers.
+To solve **2.** Proton needs to store your private key on its servers.
 When you access your emails either from your desktop or mobile the client app will ask Proton’s server for your private key which will then be sent over to you.
-To make sure that this approach does not conflict with **3.** Proton only stores on it’s servers a key which is **locked with a passphrase** (
+To make sure that this approach does not conflict with **3.**, Proton only stores on its servers a key which is **locked with a passphrase** (
 <span class="inline-flex align-middle">
     <img src="/posts/protonmail-e2e-encryption/images/locked-key.png" alt="" class="w-8 h-7 rounded-full m-0" />